thaliproject/thali/index.md

 Personal devices can store our data, exchange it with trusted peers, and sync to the cloud.
 For most developers, cloud sync is a given.
 Thali developers use the cloud when needed, but can alternatively use Thali in peer-to-peer mode.
 That means app deployment can scale cheaply and users' data can live primarily on devices they control.

 # Thali Scenarios
+**Internet Of Things** How do devices find and communicate with each other regardless of the availability of a wi-fi or cellular infrastructure?
+It turns out connectivity is a big problem for IoT (see our [scenarios](nodeondevices)) and the peer to peer web is here to help.
+See [here](http://thaliproject.org/ThaliAndIoT) for our current product plans.

 **Peer-to-peer social** For conventional social apps that are cloud-based and ad-supported, users' data is a product that's sold.
 For Thali apps, users are customers who own and control their data.
 Here are some [scenarios](PeerToPeerSocial).